 Along with Rev. Dr. Martin Luther King, Jr., Jemison helped found the Southern Christian Leadership Conference (SCLC).
 This civil rights organization worked through churches to help organize non-violent protests across the South to end racial segregation.
 The Conference allowed leaders from different states across the South to coordinate protest activities.
 From 1982 to 1994, Rev. Jemison was president of the National Baptist Convention, following his father, Rev. D.V.
 Jemison’s footsteps, who was president of the organization from 1940 to 1953.

 In 1945 Rev. Jemison married Celestine Catlett Jemison, and together they had three kids, T.J.
 Jemison, Jr., Dianne Jemison Pollard, and Betty Jane Wagner.
-Rev. Jemison, who was a member of Sigma Pi Phi fraternity, died on November 15, 2013 at the age of 95 in Baton Rouge, Louisiana.
+Rev. Jemison, who was a member of Sigma Pi Phi and Alpha Phi Alpha Fraternities, died on November 15, 2013 at the age of 95 in Baton Rouge, Louisiana.